KELLI TURNER, Hooters Orange Park

 SOUL FOOD BISTRO

-Comfort Food Finalists: Sliders Seaside, 4 Rivers Smokehouse, Metro Diner
+Comfort Food Favorites: Sliders Seaside, 4 Rivers Smokehouse, Metro Diner

-Food Truck Finalists: On the Fly, Happy Grilled Cheese
+Food Truck Favorites: On the Fly, Happy Grilled Cheese

 Wednesday is baked spaghetti day at Soul Food Bistro, so that makes hump day the best day of the week (but get there early, they tend to sell out).
 Under the direction of Chef Celestia Mobley, the restaurant is the best/worst-kept secret on the Westside.
 And now, for folks who find the trek to Normandy a little too far (even for ox-tail, mac ’n’ cheese and the most amazing bread pudding, ever), they’ve got an award-winning food truck (thanks to our sagacious readers); find it by checking the Bistro’s Facebook page.